Wednesday, May 31, 2017

 In 1929, when asked by a group of philanthropists to help them decide which medical schools to fund, Flexner convinced them instead to support an Institute for Advanced Study in Princeton, which opened the following year under his leadership.

-For those of you who might research Flexner, be advised that held a number of opinions that are not admirable.
+For those of you who might research Flexner, be advised that he held a number of opinions that are not admirable.
 He believed that blacks and women were inferior, and advocated that black doctors only treat black patients.
 His prejudiced opinions, while certainly a reflection of the time, are still inexcusable to me, considering the philosophy which he so eloquently describes and should, by its universal nature, apply to the work and efforts of all people, with no differentiation for gender or race.

 Anyway, the point of the essay was that great discoveries are often the result, not of an eureka moment, but through the incremental work by many unknown researchers and those more curious than most.
 That, at times, the accumulation of what might be useless knowledge at the time, useless being defined as not producing information that leads directly to solving a current problem, or producing a useful tool or product, often leads to a future use that effectively provides a solution, or leads to a new tool to fix an enduring problem.
 In other words, he believed in research for its own sake, and in the value of being curious, and allowing the curious the time and resources to discover answers.